MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

 8. When the optimization process is complete, open each model to view the results.
 If you aren't happy with the results of any model, do the following:

-   a.
-On the **Properties** tab for the model, select **Optimize again**.
+   1. On the **Properties** tab for the model, select **Optimize again**.
-   b.
-Under **Optimize this model again**, pull the slider to the left to optimize for performance or to the right to optimize for quality.
+   2. Under **Optimize this model again**, pull the slider to the left to optimize for performance or to the right to optimize for quality.
 Optimizing for performance will result in a model that performs better on HoloLens or Mixed Reality headsets, but may compromise on visual quality.
 Optimizing for quality will result in a model that has better visual quality but may adversely affect device performance, resulting in user discomfort.
-   c.
-Once you've moved the slider to the desired level, select **Optimize**.
+   3. Once you've moved the slider to the desired level, select **Optimize**.

       ???SCREEN SHOT GOES HERE???

-   d.
-Repeat steps a, b and c until you're satisfied with the results.
+   4. Repeat steps a, b and c until you're satisfied with the results.

       > [!NOTE]
       > The re-optimization option is available for 24 hours after the first optimization done using the cloud service.